agifm-team/AGI-Client/README.md

 ### Is my data shared with third parties?

 Nope.
 This repository creator is not sharing data with third parties.
 This makes the project solely dependent on the community if any new glitch is discovered.
-The only peoples capable of collecting data are the homeserver owners and third-party stuff.
+The only people capable of collecting data are the homeserver owners and third-party stuff.

 ### Why is the list of homeservers empty by default instead of having default homeservers like matrix.org?